rileygelwicks/eastwestaudio/doc/ewamanual.rst

                         pass ``-1``.
 To regenerate only files that have changed, pass ``0``.
 If you pass a higher number ``N``, any file older than ``N`` minutes will be regenerated.
+  -D, --delete          delete files in combined directory that aren't
+                        in the main directory.

 .. hint:: With both ``ewabatch`` and ``ewa``, if you don't specify a config